VAT: Disbursement passed to the customers

 Costs that your business acquires itself when providing products or services to clients are not disbursements for VAT.
 It’s you who purchases the products or services for use in your very own business.

-Postage costs you acquire when you send letters to your clients, these are ordinary business expenses and you should include VAT on the off chance that you recharge them
+- Postage costs you acquire when you send letters to your clients are ordinary business expenses and you should include VAT on the off chance that you recharge them

 When a cost or mileage claim is recognized as billable, then you can make an invoice you simply have to select the expense option from the rundown to include it.